|

 from the transistor itself and flow out towards the power supply.
 This in

-turn pulls electrons out of the P-type base region, leaving 'holes'
+turn yanks electrons out of the P-type base region, leaving 'holes'

 behind, and the 'holes' act like positive charges which are pushed in the